airijia/doc/mqtt/components/light/neopixelbus.md

   - `WS2813` (same as `WS2812X`)
   - `WS2812` (same as `800KBPS`)
   - `LC8812` (same as `SK6812`)
-- method(Optional, string): The method to transmit the data with.
+- method(Optional, 字符串): The method to transmit the data with.
 You can read more about these here:ESP32,ESP8266
   - `ESP8266_DMA` (default for ESP8266)
   - `ESP8266_UART0`
   - `ESP8266_UART1`